Weekend Reads: 'The myth of problem-free Christianity'

 John Dickerson is still fairly young, with young children.
 His first book, The Great Evangelical Recession, previewed the current decline in the popularity and influence of evangelicals.
 Now that he is a teaching pastor in California, the door is open for more books.

-Russ is a columnist for The Indianapolis Star, the director of the Pulliam Fellowship, and a member of God's World Publications' board of directors.
+Russ is a columnist for The Indianapolis Star, the director of the Pulliam Fellowship, and a member of the WORLD News Group board of directors.